 Hello y’all, and thank you for visiting our site!
-We here at Oregon Squash King Seeds believe in non-GMO Heirloom seeds and the lifestyle they brings.
+We here at Beyond Organic Seeds believe in non-GMO, Heirloom seeds and the lifestyle they bring.
 Let’s face it; we don’t want to grow for our families or sell at farmers markets the same stuff you find on the store shelves.
 We want the quality and taste of years gone by.
-We want to help pass on family traditions of canning and holiday recipes that can’t be found in modern varieties.
-We believe this is one of the best selections at any one place for this kind of produce.
+We want to pass on family traditions of canning and holiday recipes that can’t be found in modern varieties.
+We believe our seeds are one of the best selections at any one place for this kind of produce.
 We also farm for our friends and family and sell at local farmers markets.
-Since we carry it, we have grown it and keep it growing.
+If we carry it, that means we have grown it and keep it growing.
 Let us help you enjoy some of the best fruits and vegetables the way God intended them to be!
 Our seed packs are bigger than most--we don't fool you with $1 seed packs and then give you six seeds.
-If.
-You need more than 2 packs, order a bigger size.
+If you need more than 2 packs, order a bigger size.
 Here's a guide: If you want to grow pickling cucumbers to can for 3 dozen jars, you will need one pack of seeds.
-If you're doing 10 dozen, you need an ounce of seeds.
+If you're canning 10 dozen, you need an ounce of seeds.
 If you only want a few pumpkins or squash, just order a pack!
 Make sense?
 Happy growing everyone!!!!!!

 Simple Growing Ideas

 To have the tastiest squash and the best pumpkins, plant as late as possible.
-Why you ask?
-They will freeze, which is what you want at their final maturity stages.
-A couple light frosts helps them change their starches to sugars.; this enhances their flavor!
-Also your pumpkins can be the brightest and make the best displays in late September but not in August.
-This is really important for pie size pumpkins you want them as tasty as possible.
-Well that's it on the squash growing.
-Everyone has there own ideas, these are tried and true ways.
+Why, you ask?
+They will freeze, which is what you want for their final maturity stages.
+A couple light frosts help them change their starches to sugars; this enhances their flavor!
+Also, your pumpkins can be the brightest and make the best displays in late September but not in August.
+This is really important for pie sized pumpkins.
+You want them as tasty as possible!
+Well, that's it on the squash growing.
+Everyone has their own ideas, but these are our own tried and true ways.

-Now, for one main tip on the 3 Sisters.
-Companion planting method is important.
-Pick a corn that matches the growing time as the squash.
-If you want acorn squash, pick a 70 or 80 day corn; if your growing jack 'o lantern, pick a 100 day corn.
-You want everything to mature around the same times.
+Now, for one main tip on the 3 Sisters companion planting method: pick a corn that matches the growing time as the squash.
+If you want acorn squash, pick a 70 or 80 day corn.
+If you're growing Jack O' Lantern pumpkin, pick a 100 day corn.
+You will want everything to mature around the same time.

-We try to carry a lot; we are adding inventory all the time.
+We try to carry a lot of seeds and add to our inventory all the time.
 Most of our varieties are suited for the northern tier of the country.
-If we have left out any of your favorites, shoot us an email..
-This fall we will be adding 50 kinds of Heirloom tomatoes and about the same amount of peppers, and lots more flowers!
+If we have left out any of your favorites, shoot us an email.
+This fall we will be adding 50 kinds of Heirloom tomatoes, about the same amount of peppers, and lots more flowers!
 Remember, all our seeds are Heirloom, Non-GMO, and beyond organic.
 Happy growing!!!